-This small pass helps maintain trails, restrooms, and the natural beauty that makes the Smokies unforgettable.
-Keep reading — we’ve got everything you need to know about parking in the Smokies so you can explore with ease and make the most of your visit.
+This small pass helps maintain trails, restrooms, and the natural beauty that makes parking in the Smokies worth every penny.
+Keep reading for everything you need to know!

 Enjoying the Beauty of the Smokies